-The UO Libraries charge a $10 hourly fee for lab use outside of normal operating hours.
+The UO Libraries charge a $10 hourly fee per lab for lab use outside of normal operating hours.
 This policy applies to all labs operated by the Libraries.

 When the Libraries receive a request for an event to be held outside normal hours, the requestor will be asked to agree to the fee and must provide a university index from which the Libraries can JV the funds.
 An event will not be confirmed until the index is received.
 Funds will be JV’ed after the event is complete.

 The after-hours charge will be $10 per hour, or part of an hour, for the scheduled event.
 Additionally, if the lab needs to be opened for an event, a student will be scheduled to start work one half hour before the start of the event, thus incurring an additional $10 charge.
 If the event ends after the normal operating hours, a student will be scheduled to work one half hour past the scheduled time, incurring a $10 charge.
 However, If the event both begins and ends outside normal operating hours, only one $10 fee will be charged.